 The Purple Lump and the Price of Luxury in Ancient Rome

-In a thrilling discovery that highlights the generosity of the Roman Empire, archaeologists have unearthed a rare and valuable substance at the site of an ancient Roman bathhouse in Carlisle, England.
-The mysterious purple lump, initially dismissed as an oddity, turned out to be a solidified form of Tyrian purple dye – a pigment so precious in antiquity that it was worth more than its weight in gold.
+The ‘Purple Lump’ reveals the origins of Tyrian purple, the rare dye that defined power and luxury in ancient Rome.
+In a thrilling discovery highlighting the Roman Empire’s generosity, archaeologists have unearthed a rare and valuable substance at the site of an ancient Roman bathhouse in Carlisle, England.
+The mysterious purple lump initially dismissed as an oddity, turned out to be a solidified form of Tyrian purple dye – a pigment so precious in antiquity that it was worth more than its weight in gold.

 The Secret of the Murex Snail